hungryGeek16/EfficientDet0-Hardhat-Detection/README.md

 ### a.
 EfficientNet:

 * Backbone architectures are very important for an object detection module, whose job is to make features more significant for detection.
 * There are various approches by which these backbones attain efficiency in producing features.
-Out which is incresing width(feature channels), depth(adding more layers) and resolution, is common practice.
+Out of which is increasing width(feature channels), depth(adding more layers) and resolution, is common practice.

 <p align="center">
   <img src="pics/2.png" width = 1000>